 I researched to see exactly *what* makes them Irish and to be honest I couldn’t find anything definite other than the added ingredient of raisins and serving with strawberry jam and whipped cream.
 It’s debatable where scones historically came from, but most agree it was Scotland.
 Just don’t tell the Irish!
 If you’re interested in reading more about the history of this morning treat or other foods, check out the cutely named website, The Nibble.

 Scones are made with really basic baking ingredients.
 I would liken them to a sweet biscuit.
-Here’s what you’ll need …
+Here’s the recipe with step-by-step photos.
+Let’s start with the ingredients …

 Add your dry ingredients to a large bowl and blend together with a whisk …